 All Brocks’ solar vet trainees at Erwin Tech said they see the introductory solar training they are receiving as opening the door to new career paths and as a stepping stone to greater opportunities.

 Opportunities are widening, and that’s great, said Brocks.
 “We’re getting more and more calls for service techs and troubleshooters as the industry matures.
 Those don’t pose as much of a physical challenge.
 PV systems need monitoring and servicing, and companies like to have service contracts in addition to doing installations.

 Some 200,000 members of the U.S. Armed Forces have been exiting the military annually in recent years.
 Having served their country at home and abroad, ensuring a successful transition for veterans to civilian life is a priority for the U.S. government and society.

-Officially launched by President Obama in April 2015 as a facet of the Department of Energy’s SunShot Initiative, the Solar Ready Vets program connects our nation’s skilled veterans to the solar energy industry.
-Read on to find an overview of the intensive four- to six-week Solar Ready Vets programs:
+Officially launched by President Obama in April 2015 as a facet of the Department of Energy’s SunShot Initiative, the Solar Ready Vets program connected our nation’s skilled veterans to the solar energy industry.

 Active service members exiting the military in six months or fewer and hoping to pursue a civilian job through employment skills training, apprenticeships and internships.
 In addition, current veterans can access DOE’s Solar Instructor Trainer Network programs via the SunShot Initiative’s Clean Energy Training Directory.